TImA97/randfindR/README.md

 ```

 You can just enter all relevant arguments into the `all_rand()` function
-and the it will take care of everything else and insert your specified
+and it will take care of everything else and insert your specified
 arguments in the right places\!

 ## List of randomness indices